WhiteheadDesign/Simcoe-Garbage-or-Recyling-Day/README.md

-# Simcoe Trash or Recycle
+# Weeekly Trash or Recycleing Notification

 An IoT LED project that helps you keep track of your trash and recycling schedule in Simcoe County.